codepath/android_guides/Configuring-a-Parse-Server.md

 <a href="https://robomongo.org/download"><img src="http://i.imgur.com/9Qtt6Xs.png" width="450" /></a>

-Using that cross-platform app to access a much better data browser for your Parse MongoDB data.
+Using that cross-platform app to easily access and modify the data for your Parse MongoDB data.

 ### Enabling Client SDK integration